intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 ---
-title: "The Harmful Consequences of Postel's Maxim"
+title: "The Harmful Consequences of the Robustness Principle"
 abbrev: "Elephants Out, Donkeys In"
 docname: draft-thomson-postel-was-wrong-latest
 category: info